hariharanymedia/react-native-poc/README.md

 2. API integration
 3. React Native Map integration
 4. Styling in React Native
-5. Profeciency in React Concepts
+5. Proficiency  in React Concepts

 ## How to get started ?